Boundary Studio

-For the remaining of 2024, Boundary Studio is free for new accounts!
+For 2025 Q1, Boundary Studio is free for new accounts!

-Boundary Studio 2 will be released in 2025 with a new pricing model.
+Boundary Studio 2 will be released in 2025 Q2 with a new pricing model.

 To enable observability with BAML, you’ll first need to sign up for a Boundary Studio account.

-Once you’ve signed up, you’ll be able to create a new project and get your project token.
+Once you’ve signed up, you’ll be able to create a new project and get your API key.

-Then simply add the following environment variables prior to running your application:
+Then simply add the following environment variable prior to running your application:

 There you’ll be able to see all the metrics and logs from your application including: